saarman/uganda-tsetse-LG/scripts/05_RFmodel_full.md

 - `../input/Gff_cse_envCostPaths.csv` - Combined CSE table with
   coordinates (long1, lat1, long2, lat2), pix_dist = geographic distance
   in sum of pixels, and mean, median, mode of each Env parameter

-# Outputs
+  \# Outputs

-- Full RF model output
+- `../results_dir/rf_mean18_tuned.rds` - Full RF model outpu, readRDS()
+  to load
-- Projection of full RF model
+- `../results_dir/predicted_CSEdistance.tif` - Projection of full RF
+  model, with pix_dist and samp_20km nuetralized by using uniform layers in projection

 # 1. Prepare the data